Drulac/GenH.php/README.md

 # PhpGenHTML
 A little php framework to easily generate clean html code, with automatic identation.

-You can use it like this :
+You can use it like this to make a connection form :

 ```php
 <?php